simula/SoccerSum/README.md

 ## Paper Information and Citations

+For citing the research associated with this software, please use the following BibTeX entries:

 <pre><code>
 @incollection{Houshmand_MMSYS_ODS,
   author = {Houshmand Sarkhoosh, Mehdi and Midoglu, Cise and Shafiee Sabet, Saeed and Halvorsen, P{\aa}l},